-10. Read the entire Gospel of Mark in one sitting.
+10. Instead of turning on a streaming service for your next binge-watching session, read the entire Gospel of Mark in one sitting.
 As the shortest Gospel, it is the most concise story of Jesus’ life, and the cross, a central Lenten symbol, plays an even more prominent role than in the other Gospels.

-12. Get some friends together and attend a Friday fish fry at a local parish.
+12. Create your own Friday fish fry!
+Try this simple and delicious recipe.
 It’s not the healthiest thing in the world, but a fun Catholic tradition to help you abstain from eating meat on Fridays during Lent.

 13. Unplug from your iPhone or turn off your car radio on your commute.
 The silence may be jarring at first, but you may find that you are able to concentrate better and will be more observant of your surroundings.